Whodeyy1234/LEAD-256-Final-Project/README.md

 Website: https://express.adobe.com/page/m4wLzH58J9Dh2/

 Used the S.M.A.R.T.I.E. process in creating this project:
-S - Specific
+Specific
-M - Measurable
+Measurable
-A - Achievable
+Achievable
-R - Relevant
+Relevant
-T - Time-based
+Time-based
-I - Inclusive
+Inclusive
-E - Equity
+Equity

 Project outline via the University of Louisville:
 Early in the course, students will self-evaluate their technology skill set and determine at least